-- Set the SYNC and SPEN bits and clear the CSRC bit. - If using interrupts, ensure that the GIE and PEIE bits of the INTCON register are set and set the RCIE bit. - 3.
+- Set the SYNC and SPEN bits and clear the CSRC bit. - 2.
+If interrupts are desired, set the RCIE bit of the PIE1 register and the GIE and PEIE bits of the INTCON register. - 3.
 If 9-bit reception is desired, set the RX9 bit. - 4.
 Set the CREN bit to enable reception. - The RCIF bit will be set when reception is complete.
 An interrupt will be generated if the RCIE bit was set. - If 9-bit mode is enabled, retrieve the Most Significant bit from the RX9D bit of the RCSTA register. - 7.
-Retrieve the 8 Least Significant bits from the receive FIFO by reading the RCREG register. - If an overrun error occurs, clear the error by either clearing the CREN bit of the RCSTA register or by clearing the SPEN bit which resets the EUSART.
+Retrieve the eight Least Significant bits from the receive FIFO by reading the RCREG register. - If an overrun error occurs, clear the error by either clearing the CREN bit of the RCSTA register or by clearing the SPEN bit which resets the EUSART.